super-useful/su-apiserver/README.md

 #### request/

-A hash of `string` / `RequestObject` pairs where `RequestObject` is of type `su-apiserver/lib/request/Object`.
+A hash of `string` / `RequestObject` pairs where `RequestObject` is of type `su-define-object`.
 These denote the request name and the implemented class.

 #### transformers/